-For Gamoran, the essential components in the background of a Jewish educator were
+For Gamoran, the essential components in the background of a Jewish educator were commitment to and knowledge of Judaica and pedagogical training.
+Yet one or more of these were usually missing.
+Gamoran explained that teachers lacked training (p.
+5):

-(p.5):

 Training is absolutely essential for the development of adequate Jewish teachers.
 Very few people today would think of entrusting their legal affairs to anyone but a lawyer who had received special training entitling him to engage in his professional activities.
 Still less would people permit anyone who had not received a long and arduous course of training followed by a period of practice in medicine to minister to their physical ailments.
-Yet those who are entrusted with the responsibility of molding the character of the young -- of developing the Jews of tomorrow -- are too often people who present no other qualification for their task than that of availability.
+Yet those who are entrusted with the responsibility of molding the character of the young-of developing the Jews of tomorrow-are too often people who present no other qualification for their task than that of availability.

 The concerns of Schechter and Gamoran are still echoed today.
-According to A Time to Act, the 1990 report of the Commission on Jewish Education in North America, developing the profession of Jewish education is an essential building block in the effort to improve Jewish education in North America.
-The Commission established the Council for Initiatives in Jewish Education (CIJE) to address this agenda.
-What is the character of the teaching profession in today's Jewish schools?
-To address this question, the CIJE carried out a study of teachers in Jewish schools in collaboration with its three "Lead Communities," Atlanta, Baltimore, and Milwaukee.
-The findings of this study have led to a number of plans and programs for improving the personnel for Jewish education in these communities.
-The purpose of this report is to share these findings with the wider Jewish community, in hopes of bringing continental attention to the problems and prospects of enhancing the profession of Jewish education.
+According to A Time to Act, the 1990 report of the Commission on Jewish Education in North America, building the profession of Jewish education is one essential condition for improving Jewish education in North America.
+The Council for Initiatives in Jewish Education (CIJE) was established to implement the Commission's recommendations.

+A first step in the process of building the profession of Jewish education is to ask the question: What is the character of the teaching profession in today's Jewish schools?
+To address this question, CIJE carried out a study of teachers and leaders in Jewish schools in collaboration with its three Lead Communities-Atlanta, Baltimore, and Milwaukee.

+The findings of The CIJE Study of Educators have contributed to new local initiatives as well as to national programs sponsored by CIJE (CIJE, 1997).
+Findings about the teachers' background and professional training were published in 1994 (Gamoran, Goldring, Goodman, Robinson, and Tammivaara, 1994).
+Findings about the leaders are forthcoming (Goldring, Gamoran, and Robinson, in press).

+The purpose of this report is to share the findings about Jewish teachers with the wider Jewish community, in hopes of bringing continental attention to the problems and prospects of building the profession of Jewish education.
 Questions for Research and Policy

-One of the central questions of the CIJE study was to learn about the professional backgrounds of teachers who work in Jewish schools.
+One of the central questions of the CIJE study was to learn about the professional background of teachers who work in Jewish schools.
 How adequate is their training in the field of education?
-How extensive are their backgrounds in Judaica?
+How extensive is their background in Jewish studies?
 Do they engage in activities that continually enhance their preparation for teaching?
-Answers to these questions are essential for developing policies for change.
-If professional preparation and growth for teachers are important, providing professional conditions for work may be closely related.
-How adequate are the earnings and benefits for teachers in Jewish schools?
+Answers to these questions are essential for policy decisions.

+If professional preparation and growth for teachers are important, professional conditions for work may be closely related.
+What are the earnings and benefits for teachers in Jewish schools?
 How many hours do they work?
 Are teachers commonly employed in more than one school?
 What are the prospects for full-time work as a Jewish teacher?

 A third set of issues concerns Jewish education as a career.
 How are teachers recruited to Jewish education?
 How experienced are they?
 Do they view their work as a career?
 What are their future plans?
-Addressing these questions may provide guidance about the worth of investing in our current teaching force.
+Addressing these questions may provide guidance about communal investment in our current teaching force.